DUNE for the media

 Andre Salles, Fermilab Office of Communication, email@example.com, 630-840-3351

-- Animation: A two-minute guide to the DUNE experiment.
-High-definition version available upon request.
+- Animation: The science of DUNE (4 minutes) High-definition version available upon request.

 - Image Gallery: High-resolution images available.
 All images and videos are free to use for media and educational purposes.
 Please credit the DUNE Collaboration unless noted otherwise.